 “At a carnival in Maine a barker wanted a dollar for a look.
 My mother considered the sideshow a blasphemy and dragged me from temptation.”

-Tony stepped forward to examine the sleeping enigma of sexuality, its marble unblemished by war, riots, or neglect and he asked, “How old is it?”
+Tony stepped forward to examine the sheer white sleeping enigma of sexuality, its marble unblemished by war, riots, or neglect and he asked, “How old is it?”

 “Old as dirt.”

 “Lot of them uppity types in Paris.
 ‘Bama too.”
-Tony looked at the small crowd before Leonardo Da Vinci’s painting.
-Visitors passed without any eyes for the naked statue.
+Tony looked at the crowd before Leonardo Da Vinci’s painting.
+Visitors passed without a simple glance at the naked statue.

 “They’re here for the Mona Lisa.
-Some people say that the sitter was Beatrice d'Este, the wife of Milanese duke, but the Leonardo supposedly said, “The Mona Lisa is androgynous—half man and half woman,” and the other model for the painting could da Vinci's rumored lover.
-No one of them knows for sure ”
+Some people say that the sitter was Beatrice d'Este, the wife of Milanese duke, but the Leonardo supposedly said, “The Mona Lisa is androgynous—half man and half woman,” and the other model for the painting might have been da Vinci's lover.
+No one of them knows for sure just like no one knows the sculptor of leHermaphroditus.”

 “L’Hermaphrodite is more beautiful and you consider this the most important piece in the Louvre?”

 “As A lover?
 L’hermaphrodite, bien sur.
-Leonard’s model was his boyfriend.
+Leonardo’s model was his boyfriend.
 Bearded youth.
 I don’t play that way.”

 Tony caressed the ancient stone.